 DSA has worked with the City of Seattle and downtown stakeholders to shape the Pike Pine Renaissance Streetscape Design Vision.
 Now, the City and its partners are investing $40 million to design and construct pedestrian improvements along Pike and Pine Streets.
 To ensure appropriate community and stakeholder input, the sounding board reviews designs and provides feedback on elements of the design and key priorities.

 Membership: Key stakeholders impacted by this project will be invited to participate in sounding board sessions.

 Parks & Public Space Committee

-The Parks & Public Space Committee will ensure that DSA’s work in the public realm is coordinated, cohesive and collaborative as we seek to take care of persistent troubled areas, improve high-traffic, high-impact spaces, and expand our work in downtown urban parks and public spaces.
+The Parks & Public Space Committee ensures that DSA’s work in the public realm is coordinated, cohesive and collaborative as we seek to take care of persistent troubled areas, improve high-traffic, high-impact spaces and expand our work in downtown urban parks and public spaces.

 - Membership: Open to corporate/nonprofit DSA members and MID ratepayers.

 This group of communications and marketing professionals from DSA companies/organizations meets quarterly over lunch to learn about key campaigns going on at DSA, provide periodic feedback and network with each other.

 - Co-chairs: Bernie Griffin, The 5th Avenue Theatre, and DSA Board member; Natalie Price, Allison+Partners, and DSA Board member

 - Membership: Open to corporate/nonprofit DSA members in communications, marketing, sales and related fields.

 DSA’s Residents Council provides a forum for resident members to connect and work together on issues and projects of common interest.
 The Residents Council is represented by a 20-person steering committee that acts as a sounding board for residential issues.